jmathai/jmathai.github.com/_posts/2014-09-11-shuttleworth.md

 ---

-> [We are the Shuttleworth Foundation and we fund people who are unafraid to re-imagine the world and the way we live in it.](https://shuttleworthfoundation.org/)
+> [We are the Shuttleworth Foundation and we fund people who are unafraid to re-imagine the world and the way we live in it.](https://shuttleworthfoundation.org/) <small><i class="icon-external-link"></i></small>

 There exists in Cape Town, South Africa a small group of people taking bold risks by investing in people ambitious enough to change the world through openness.
-I only came to know about the [Shuttleworth Foundation](https://shuttleworthfoundation.org/) in 2012 while we were looking for [funding sources](../fundraising/).
-It's founded and funded by entrepreneur [Mark Shuttleworth](http://en.wikipedia.org/wiki/Mark_Shuttleworth).
+I only came to know about the [Shuttleworth Foundation](https://shuttleworthfoundation.org/) <small><i class="icon-external-link"></i></small> in 2012 while we were looking for [funding sources](../fundraising/).
+It's founded and funded by entrepreneur [Mark Shuttleworth](http://en.wikipedia.org/wiki/Mark_Shuttleworth) <small><i class="icon-external-link"></i></small>.

 <iframe src="//player.vimeo.com/video/54762523" width="500" height="281" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 On the surface the Foundation looks like part venture capitalist and part foundational grant institution.
 It's an accurate description but to say that's *all* the Foundation is would be a gross understatement.

-Bi-annually the Foundation gives up to 3 years of fellowship to individuals working on something [in an open manner](https://shuttleworthfoundation.org/thinking/thinking-openness/).
+Bi-annually the Foundation gives up to 3 years of fellowship to individuals working on something [in an open manner](https://shuttleworthfoundation.org/thinking/thinking-openness/) <small><i class="icon-external-link"></i></small>.
 That includes openness in education, science, data, government, software and more.
 The Foundation measures success not in dollars but in positive social change.

 ## My fellowship for Trovebox

-[My fellowship](https://shuttleworthfoundation.org/fellows/jaisen-mathai/) was for [Trovebox](http://en.wikipedia.org/wiki/Trovebox) (originally OpenPhoto).
+[My fellowship](https://shuttleworthfoundation.org/fellows/jaisen-mathai/) <small><i class="icon-external-link"></i></small> was for [Trovebox](http://en.wikipedia.org/wiki/Trovebox) <small><i class="icon-external-link"></i></small> (originally OpenPhoto).
 We set out to make possible the preservation of digital photo archives for posterity.
 Openness is innate to solving that problem.
 Ideas like data ownership and portability need to be cornerstones; not an afterthought.
-Our approach of [open sourcing our software](https://github.com/photo) and experimenting with distributed storage for digital media are what made it a good fit to receive a fellowship.
+Our approach of [open sourcing our software](https://github.com/photo) <small><i class="icon-external-link"></i></small> and experimenting with distributed storage for digital media are what made it a good fit to receive a fellowship.

 <figure class="half">
 	<img src="/images/photos/2014-04-17-wd-mycloud-bricked.jpg" alt="Restoring the image on a bricked Western Digital MyCloud device">